Along with weatherization services, HopeSource offers two programs to make homes healthier and safer in our community.

 Statistical Sources: U.S. Energy Information Administration, Weatherization.org, and Commission on Economic Opportunity, Weatherization.

 To qualify for the Weatherization Program applicants must live in Kittitas County and meet certain income guidelines.
+This program is available to both homeowners and renters.
 Please call the HopeSource office at 509.925.1448 for more information.

 If you do not qualify for weatherization services, please check out our Conservation Services page to see what else might be available to you to help save money and energy in your home.